What is Alpha-1 Antitrypsin Deficiency (AATD)?

-Alpha-1 antitrypsin deficiency (AADT) is an inherited disease of the liver and lungs.
+AADT is an inherited disease of the liver and lungs that causes:

-• Decreased A1AT activity in the blood and lungs.
-A1AT's main function in the lungs is to protect from inflammation and infection caused by inhaled irritants, such as tobacco smoke.
+- Decreased A1AT activity in the blood and lungs.
+A1AT protects the lungs from inflammation and infection caused by inhaled irritants, such as tobacco smoke.

 AATD is one of the most common genetic liver diseases.
 Most people develop the disease after age 20.